DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Introduction

 \subsection{Our Contributions}

-To address above demand and limitations, we propose our following contributions: \begin{itemize} \item Develop FPGA-based streaming dataflow architecture that extends FlowGNN to support real-time edge-based dynamic GNN inference applications, including but not limited to HL-LHC trigger system. \item Introduce hardware enhancement to compute edge embeddings dynamically on FPGA, eliminating the need to transfer sequences of static graph snapshots from host to FPGA over time. \item Resolve data dependencies in edge-based dynamic GNN dataflow without the need for irregular memory access. \item Provide input dynamic graph construction auxiliary setup for graphs without pre-defined edge embeddings. \item Prototype DGNNFlow on an AMD Alveo U50 FPGA and evaluate on-board end-to-end performance with dataset generated using the DELPHES framework~\cite{Delphes}. \end{itemize}
+To address above demand and limitations, we propose our following contributions: \begin{itemize} \item Develop FPGA-based streaming dataflow architecture that extends FlowGNN\cite{FlowGNN} to support real-time edge-based dynamic GNN inference applications, including but not limited to HL-LHC trigger system. \item Introduce hardware enhancement to compute edge embeddings dynamically on FPGA without needing to transfer sequences of static graph snapshots from host to FPGA over time. \item Alleviate data dependencies in edge-based dynamic GNN dataflow without need for irregular memory access. \item Provide input dynamic graph construction for graphs without pre-defined edge embeddings. \item Prototype DGNNFlow on an AMD Alveo U50 FPGA and evaluate on-board performance with dataset generated using the DELPHES framework~\cite{Delphes}. \end{itemize}